godak9/Final_Project/README.md

 - Injury: Right now it is a mess and we narrowed it down to either "Y" for injury or "N" for no injury.
 I think we will change this to be a scale where 0 is no injury, 1 is a mild injury(sratches, bruises), 2 is a moderate injury(lacerations), 3 is a severe injury (limbs bitten off), and 4 is a fatal injury.
 Clearly, this column is repetative for fatality predicition, but it could contain good data for presentation purposes.
 - Fatal(Y/N): This is our target variable.
 This will be encoded for machine leanring.
 - Species: We will make dummies from this column for the machine learning process.
 I predict that species of shark will have a high impact on fatality.
 If every specieis is made into its own individual feature we could point to which shark is the most deadly.
-### Questions to Answer
-- Is one species of shark more deadly than the others?
-- Are you more susceptible susceptible to a fatal injury where performing a certain ocean activity?
-- Are men or women more susceptible to a fatal injury?
-- Are individuals or groups more susceptible to a fatal injury?
-- Do provoked attacks lead to a more fatalities?
-I'm sure more questions will come up along the way, and we may find answers to questions that we didn't think to initially ask, but these are the top five questions that come to mind for now.
-## Communication protocols
-So far, Florian, Eric and I have done great job keeping in touch and communicating ideas.
-We primarily use Slack for communication and we have gotten together on Zoom almost every day.
-There is fluid written and verbal communicaiton between us.
-The only protocol we have in place is that if one of us does not answer in Slack for a few days, we will move on without them.
-Things come up, it is understandable, so we will try our best to fill the person in when they are able to come back.
-However, we cannot put a hold on the entire project for one person.